Monoidal categories, representation gap and cryptography: Cell theory

 Recall also that the \emph{head} $\hd(\module)$ of an $\monoid$-representation $\module$ is the maximal semisimple quotient of $\module$.
-It is well-defined, up to isomorphism, for any module over a finite monoid and is isomorphic to the quotient $\module/\rad(\module)$.
-Here $\rad(\module)$ denotes the radical, which is the intersection of all maximal submodules of $M$.
+It is well-defined, up to isomorphism, for any representation over a finite monoid and is isomorphic to the quotient $\module/\rad(\module)$.
+Here $\rad(\module)$ denotes the radical, which is the intersection of all maximal subrepresentations of $\module$.